pergran1/Airflow-fanfiction-get-data-and-KPIs/README.md

 4) How should I **store** the data?
 5) How should I **analyze** the data?

-I therefore created a roadmap on how to get a lot of fanfictions and then store and analyze the data.
+The five tasks above can be achived in many different ways.
+So I decided to try two approaches in order to learn more, the first approach will be using Airflow to get the data from a website and then I will store it in a local database and analyze the results in a dashboard using Google data studio.
+7

+The first approach that focus on airflow can be viewed below:

 This is the data
 ![first_plan](https://user-images.githubusercontent.com/56206371/194145272-c8a45e6e-da82-4fe9-98ee-2ad1499fa59e.png)

-Here comes some more text
+The second approach is to use AWS and make everything in the cloud!
+This was a fun project because I learned a lot about lambda, glue and Redshift.
+Below is second appoach which has the AWS focus:

 ![lambda drawio](https://user-images.githubusercontent.com/56206371/194149541-c7b71071-56a0-4640-8501-850a9fc1aeba.png)